passingthru67/workspaces-to-dock/README.md

     **Shortcuts panel icon size** - Sets the size of the application icons.

+    **Use the Apps button as the source of the swarm animation** - When enabled, the Apps button will be the source of the swarm animation that displays the apps icon grid in overview mode.

     **Miscellaneous Options**

     **Show running applications** - Option to show running applications on the favorite shortcuts panel.